 Then the Apocalypse was meant to happen, and things got messy.
 For his part in that, Crowley got into significant hot water with Downstairs, and the terms of his ongoing employment are still to be negotiated.

 As an earth-based demon, Crowley is a tall, tan feathered duck with dark reddish hair.
-He usually wears a black suit, snakeskin boots and designer sunglasses, partly to hide his snake-like eyes, partly they look cool.
+He usually wears a black suit, snakeskin boots and designer sunglasses.

-He is 100 per cent swagger which might be a result of his stupidly tight pants or the fact that after six thousand years he is still finding out how to work these things called limbs.
+He is 100 per cent swagger which might be a result of his stupidly tight pants or the fact that he is still learning how to work these things called limbs.
 He has a set of large black and rather ragged wings but keeps those tucked out of sight too for the most part.

 Like most demons he is, however, a shapeshifter, and can change form and size as required.
 Including back into a snake.
 He doesn't like to do it often though, worried he'll forget how to go return to Normal, which isn't unreasonable given how much he drinks.